Can My Employer Change My Contract Without My Consent?

 Flexibility Clauses — When the Contract Already Allows Changes

-Some employment contracts contain what are known as flexibility clauses.
+Some employment contracts contain flexibility clauses.
 These give employers the right to make certain changes without needing fresh consent each time.

 A typical example might read: “The employer may require the employee to work at any reasonable location.”
 On the surface, this sounds broad.
-Courts have tested these clauses carefully, though, and have consistently found that “reasonable” is the operative word.
+Courts have tested these clauses carefully, though, and have consistently held that “reasonable” is the key limitation.
 An employer cannot use a flexibility clause to impose changes that go far beyond what a reasonable person would expect when they signed the contract.

 A clause allowing location changes, for instance, would not justify moving an employee from a city office to a rural site 300 kilometres away.
-The more significant and disruptive the change, the less likely a flexibility clause is to protect the employer’s position.
+The more significant and disruptive the change, the less likely a flexibility clause is to protect the employer.

 Always read any flexibility clauses in your contract carefully.
 If you are unsure whether a clause covers what your employer is trying to do, get independent advice before accepting the change.